 I get teased constantly about being on Twitter by my friends and family who are not.
 They see it as a mindless waste of time and though it sure can be, I can attest to the real value of this particular social media tool.
 I’ve met and made real friends, developed client relationships and participated in a ton of events, from wine tastings to making my own charcuterie.
 This past summer, I started tweeting with a woman who lives across the river from St. Louis, MO; my hometown.
 I actually grew up in the suburbs of St. Louis and never ventured downtown much except to go to the zoo or Forest Park but I’ve loved seeing some areas of town revisited and hearing about all of the places Cindy (@mcharcuterie) frequents during her seemingly nonstop adventures to find something good to eat or drink.

 One day last July, Cindy was venturing to a place I think she might need to buy stock in.
 Bobby’s Frozen Custard is a well known for some of the best frozen custard in town (yes, St. Louis folks know that too!).
-She had mentioned how much she loved these Rice Krispy Treats often enough and one day, in the MIDDLE of summer, she asked if she could send me one.
+She had mentioned how much she loved these Rice Krispie Treats often enough and one day, in the MIDDLE of summer, she asked if she could send me one.
 I laughed because it was so blasted hot, but gave her my address and thought maybe in the fall it would be fun to try one.
 Lo and behold a box arrived the next day, over-nighted from St. Louis area with a cold pack to keep this delicious treat from melting into a puddle.
 Winner!!
 And it was everything my hometown friend had promised.
 Chewy rice crispy treats covered with a layer of caramel and then covered with pecans.
 She was hoping I would recreate this treasure and I was on it!